applicationdesignframework/applicationdesignframework.github.io/README.md

 # Application Design Framework (ADF)

 ## Introduction
-Designing individual use cases is straightforward until you need alignment to build a complete system — it often grinds to a halt, resulting in weeks of delays and non—value-added rework.
+Application design phase often stretches into weeks, with non–value-added rework compounding delays.
+The design process requires integrating multiple use cases into a cohesive system architecture.
+While designing individual use cases is usually straightforward, combining them introduces exponential architectural complexity.
+The resulting cognitive load makes it difficult to reconcile conflicting requirements and maintain alignment between use cases and the overall architecture.
+Without a clear way to sustain this alignment, design cycles expand, requirements are missed, and rework follows.

-The Application Design Framework (ADF) helps maintain tight alignment between use cases and architecture.
-Using ADF’s proven, prescriptive guidelines, you can shorten the design phase from weeks to days and avoid non–value-added rework.
-The result?
-You’ll ship the right solution faster.
+The Application Design Framework (ADF) helps maintain tight alignment between use cases and architecture through proven, prescriptive guidelines.
+With ADF, teams can shorten the design phase from weeks to days and avoid non–value-added rework–shipping the right solution faster.

 ## Tenets
 1. **Use case-driven.** Every decision should be guided by the use case.
 If it doesn't serve one, it's out of scope.